Introduction

 1. Video Rendering and Transcoding

-In CPU vs GPU processing, GPUs significantly outperform CPUs in rendering and transcoding video.
+In CPU and GPU processing, GPUs significantly outperform CPUs in rendering and transcoding video.
 A GPU-equipped graphics card can transcode video formats much faster than a CPU.
 Thus, it is essential for video production and editing.

 2. Accelerating Data Processing

 GPUs accelerate the processing of large data sets.
 This is particularly true in deep learning and machine learning.
 Complex calculations are offloaded to a GPU and the CPU can handle other tasks more efficiently.
 Also, it improves overall performance.
-This CPU vs GPU processing capability emphasizes the advantages of GPUs in data-intensive tasks.
+This CPU and GPU processing capability emphasizes the advantages of GPUs in data-intensive tasks.

 3. Cryptocurrency Mining